the1lab/1lab/src/Data/Int/Universal.lagda.md

 satisfying the universal property, above.
 These are the _inductive
 integers_: defined as a particular binary coproduct of natural numbers.
-To avoid the problem of having "two zeroes", one of the summands is tagged "negative successor," rather than "successor", so that `negsuc 0` indicates the number $-1$.
+To avoid the problem of having "two zeroes", one of the summands is tagged "negative successor", rather than "successor", so that `negsuc 0` indicates the number $-1$.

 We have already proven that the inductive integers have a successor